flant/addon-operator/docs/src/HOOKS.md

 ### schedule

-See the [schedule binding](https://github.com/flant/shell-operator/blob/master/HOOKS.md#schedule) from the Shell-operator.
+See the [schedule binding][shell-operator-binding-schedule] from the Shell-operator.

 ### kubernetes

-See the [kubernetes binding](https://github.com/flant/shell-operator/blob/master/HOOKS.md#kubernetes) from the Shell-operator.
+See the [kubernetes binding][shell-operator-binding-kubernetes] from the Shell-operator.

-> Note: Addon-operator requires a ServiceAccount with the appropriate [RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) permissions.
-See `addon-operator-rbac.yaml` files in [examples](/examples).
+> Note: Addon-operator requires a ServiceAccount with the appropriate [RBAC][kubernetes-rbac] permissions.
+See `addon-operator-rbac.yaml` files in [examples][examples].

 ## Execution on event